mackenzie hodgson logo cog

 As the world moved away from two-strokes, so Yamaha went with the times.
 The FZ750 of 1985 was an inline four-cylinder sports bike that introduced the concept of the five-valve cylinder head, a Yamaha trademark that was the signature of the company’s sports bikes for almost 20 years.
 The FZ750 also featured a cylinder block that was inclined by 45-degrees, known as the Genesis concept.
 Yamaha also pioneered the modern style ‘Deltabox’ frame in Grand Prix racing, transferring the technology to the mass market with 1987’s FZR1000.

-Indeed a major part of Yamaha’s attraction over the years has been the way in which the company has been able to transfer technology from the racetrack to the showroom.
+Indeed, a major part of Yamaha’s attraction over the years has been the way in which the company has been able to transfer technology from the racetrack to the showroom.
 In 1998 the company introduced its iconic R-series and the YZF-R1.
 With 150bhp in a short 190kg package, the R1 rewrote the rulebook for sports bikes and created an all-new 1000cc superbike class.

 The R1 remains Yamaha’s flagship today, being refined year-upon-year with the latest technology filtering down from the MotoGP programme.
 The R1’s little brother, the YZF-R6, has also been a cornerstone of the range for two decades and remains the bike to beat in supersport racing around the world.